Atalanta BC: Managers

-Atalanta's current manager (head coach) is Raffaele Palladino, who assumed the role on 11 November 2025.
+Atalanta's current manager (head coach) is Maurizio Sarri.
 The club has had a total of 61 managers (including player-managers, assistants acting as head coach, and caretaker managers) since the club hired its first professional coach, Cesare Lovati, in 1925.
 Gian Piero Gasperini, who led the club to its highest league finishes and UEFA Champions League qualification between 2019 and 2021, as well as a UEFA Europa League title in 2024, has the most appearances as manager in the club's history (438 matches across all competitions) and the longest uninterrupted tenure as Atalanta manager (seven consecutive seasons).
 The club's second-longest-serving manager is Emiliano Mondonico, who oversaw 299 matches in all competitions—including a European Cup Winners' Cup and a UEFA Cup—in two spells (1987–90 and 1994–98).
 Stefano Colantuono, who also was manager on two different occasions (2005–07 and 2010–15), is the club's third-longest serving manager, with 281 appearances in total.